 My hopes in writing this post is that you don’t wait for life to knock the wind out of your sails with illness, accident, or trauma before you take time for YOU.
 To nurture your hurts, hopes and dreams.
 Because while the journey into becoming a more healed and whole person takes time, it’s the best gift you can give to yourself and others.
 As your own cup fills up it automatically overflows onto others with whatever’s inside of it.
 Is it mostly stress that’s inside?
 Worry or Fear?
 Or is it Joy, Patience, Love and other fruits of the Spirit?
 You, and the potential for the blossoming of some amazing gift you may be still holding inside, are worth cultivating and worth nurturing.

-In Part Two of Nurturing You: TLC For The Weary (coming soon), I’ll share some ideas you can employ when you’re feeling weary.
+In Part Two of Nurturing You: TLC For The Weary, I share some ideas you can employ when you’re feeling weary.
 Research has shown these tools to be effective in uplifting a person’s perspective and emotions.
-Below is a sneak peek of a few of the proven healing methods and tools in the follow-up post
+Below is a sneak peek of a few of the proven healing methods and tools in part two.

 In the meantime, I have some uplifting tools to share on the “Spirit” page of my website and invite you to have a look.